fnproject/tutorials/JavaFDKIntroduction/README.md

 {"salutation":"Hello World"}
 ```

+**Note:** Currently an error occurs if you pass an empty value to the JSON enabled function.
+See [FDK-Java Issue 148](https://github.com/fnproject/fdk-java/issues/148) for details.

 We can pass JSON data to our function and get the value of name passed to
 the function back.